Olneyville Providence, RI

 A HOP, SKIP & A JUMP FROM 25 BOUGH IS WES'S RIB HOUSE

 Wes' Rib House first opened on 1973 on Broad Street, in Providence.
-We then relocated to 38 Dike Street, in Historic Olneyville, in 1983.
-It looks great, the food is amazing and it's a must stop in Olneyville!
+It then relocated to 38 Dike Street, in Historic Olneyville, in 1983.